Visits to St. Peter's Basilica in Rome

 View of the Vatican from the dome of St. Peter's Basilica| ©Alan Liu

-St. Peter's Basilica is open daily, Monday through Friday, between **7:00 a.m. and 7:00 p.**m.
-In winter, from October to March, it closes one hour earlier, at 6:00 pm.
+When booking your visit to the Vatican, please note that St. Peter's Basilica is open daily, Monday through Friday, between 7:00 am and 7:00 pm.
+In winter, from October to March, it closes one hour earlier, at 6 pm.

-Please note that during religious holidays or special worship events, the opening hours may be modified, so I recommend that you check well before planning your visit if you are traveling during Christmas or Easter.
+Please note that during religious holidays or special worship events, opening times may be subject to change, so I recommend that you check well before planning your visit if you are traveling at Christmas or Easter.

 Is it possible to go to mass in St. Peter's Basilica?